 Part B and Medicare Supplement (Medigap):

 Medicare Supplement plans cover costs not paid for by your existing Original Medicare coverage.
-The plans have generous benefits that are overseen by the government but run by private companies.
-All Medigap policies sold in the U.S., for example, will even cover your Part B 20% coinsurance!
-If you’d like to buy a Medigap policy, it’s important to apply as soon as possible.
+The plans have generous benefits overseen by the government but run by private companies.
+For example, all Medigap policies sold in the U.S. will even cover your Part B 20% coinsurance!
+If you’d like to buy a Medigap policy, applying as soon as possible is important.

-You may have heard about Medigap plans, including “Medicare Plan B.” Part B is different from Plan B. A “part” involves the Federal program, while a “plan” is one of several Medigap options.
+You may have heard about Medigap plans, including “Medicare Plan B.” Part B differs from Plan B. A “part” involves the Federal program, while a “plan” is one of several Medigap options.

 Part B and Medicare Advantage (Part C):

 Part C (Medicare Advantage) is a privately-run replacement for Original Medicare (Part A and Part B).
-You cannot have a Medigap policy and Part C at the same time, and it can be difficult to switch back and forth.
-Part C premiums are less than Original Medicare with a Medigap policy and Part C may cover additional services.
+You cannot have a Medigap policy and Part C simultaneously, and it can be difficult to switch back and forth.
+Part C premiums are less than Original Medicare with a Medigap policy, and Part C may cover additional services.
 But it has special rules and smaller doctor networks.
 Also, anyone with medical issues can reach the plan’s out-of-pocket maximum, which could exceed costs with Medicare Supplement.
 Consult with an expert before choosing.

 Prescription drug coverage: